boondocking

 Finding a good location for your RV is dependent on several factors, including the size of your RV and how far away from civilization you would like to be.
 Most boondockers keep their favorite campsites a secret, but you can still find good ones by word of mouth.
 If you have friends who love camping, ask them where they most enjoy going.

 Another good way to find boondocking sites is to call the local public lands office.
-They will give you a list of possible campsites, as well as any rules or regulations regarding your stay.
+They will give you a list of possible campsites and any rules or regulations regarding your stay.

 Staying Clean

-How you will stay clean is definitely something to consider if you are someone who has to shower every day.
+How you will stay clean is definitely something to consider if you have to shower every day.
 Boondocking doesn’t allow for water hookups, which means the main cleaning method is either “sponge bathing” or washing up in any nearby rivers or lakes.

 Your body does get used to a lack of standard showers; however, it takes some time to “train it.”